nicosocoro/ServigariAPI_Python/API_Responses.md

 # API responses
-The structure of the response depends on the success or failure of the resquested
+The structure of the response depends on the success or failure of the resquest

 # Error
 **The error structure is always the same**